Content

 The Link Between Stimming and ADHD

-The direct answer to the question “Is stimming a sign of ADHD?” is negative because stimming is not included in its official diagnostic criteria, such as the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders).
-However, stimming can be observed in people with ADHD — the reason lies in the neurobiological aspect of this disorder.
+So, is stimming a sign of ADHD?
+Stimming is not included in its official diagnostic criteria, such as the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders).
+However, stimming can be observed in people with ADHD — the reason lies in the neurobiological aspect [6*] of this disorder.

 People with ADHD have variable levels of dopamine and norepinephrine; stimming provides a needed sense of stability and sensory feedback to offset this neurobiological imbalance.
 This is like the constant urge to move that causes trouble staying still or sitting quietly, that is why those with the hyperactive form of ADHD are most prone to fidgeting and stimming.